A Full Characterization of Quantum Advice: Introduction

 \subsection{Impact on Quantum Complexity Theory}

-The questions addressed in this paper, and our results, are naturally phrased and proved in terms of complexity classes. \ In recent years, researchers have defined quantum complexity classes as a way to study the `useful information' embodied in quantum states.
+The questions addressed in this paper, and our results, are naturally phrased and proved in terms of complexity classes. \ In recent years, researchers have defined quantum complexity classes as a way to study the ``useful information'' embodied in quantum states.
 One approach is to study the power of nonuniform \textit{quantum advice}. \ The class $\mathsf{BQP/qpoly}$, defined by Nishimura and Yamakami \cite{ny}, consists of all languages decidable in polynomial time by a quantum computer, with the help of a $\operatorname*{poly}\left( n\right) $-qubit advice state that depends only on the input length $n$.
 This class is analogous to the classical class $\mathsf{P/poly}$.
-To understand the role of quantum information in determining the power of $\mathsf{BQP/qpoly}$, a useful benchmark of comparison is the class $\mathsf{BQP/poly}$ of decision problems efficiently solvable by a quantum computer with $\operatorname*{poly}\left( n\right) $ bits of \emph{classical} advice.
+To understand the role of quantum information in determining the power of $\mathsf{BQP/qpoly}$, a useful benchmark of comparison is the class $\mathsf{BQP/poly}$ of decision problems efficiently solvable by a quantum algorithm with $\operatorname*{poly}\left( n\right) $ bits of \emph{classical} advice (or equivalently, by a non-uniform family of $\operatorname*{poly}\left( n\right) $-sized quantum circuits).
 It is open whether $\mathsf{BQP/qpoly} = \mathsf{BQP/poly}$.

-A second approach studies the power of quantum \textit{proof systems}, by analogy with the classical class $\mathsf{NP}$. \ Kitaev (unpublished, 1999) defined the complexity class now called $\mathsf{QMA}$, for `Quantum Merlin-Arthur'.
-This is the class of decision problems for which a `yes' answer can be proved by exhibiting a \textit{quantum witness state} (or \textit{quantum proof}) $\left\vert \psi\right\rangle $, on $\operatorname*{poly}\left( n\right) $\ qubits, which is then checked by a skeptical polynomial-time quantum verifier.
-A natural benchmark class is $\mathsf{QCMA}$\ (for `Quantum Classical Merlin-Arthur'), defined by Aharonov and Naveh \cite{an}.
-This is the class of decision problems for which a `yes' answer can be checked by a \textit{quantum} verifier who receives a \textit{classical} witness. \ Here the natural open question is whether $\mathsf{QMA} = \mathsf{QCMA}$.
+A second approach studies the power of quantum \textit{proof systems}, by analogy with the classical class $\mathsf{NP}$. \ Kitaev (unpublished, 1999) defined the complexity class now called $\mathsf{QMA}$, for ``Quantum Merlin-Arthur.''
+This is the class of decision problems for which a ``yes'' answer can be proved by exhibiting a \textit{quantum witness state} (or \textit{quantum proof}) $\left\vert \psi\right\rangle $, on $\operatorname*{poly}\left( n\right) $\ qubits, which is then checked by a skeptical polynomial-time quantum verifier.
+A useful benchmark class is $\mathsf{QCMA}$\ (for ``Quantum Classical Merlin-Arthur''), defined by Aharonov and Naveh \cite{an}.
+This is the class of decision problems for which a ``yes'' answer can be checked by a \textit{quantum} verifier who receives a \textit{classical} witness. \ Here the natural open question is whether $\mathsf{QMA} = \mathsf{QCMA}$.

 In this paper we prove a new upper bound on $\mathsf{BQP/qpoly}$:

 \begin{theorem} $\mathsf{BQP/qpoly}\subseteq\mathsf{QMA/poly}$. \end{theorem}